omegahh/DeepHiC/README.md

 ### 2. Processed data

-We also uploaded the data for training our model, and the processed data in GM12878 replicate which could be predicted directly.
+We also uploaded the [processed data](https://www.dropbox.com/sh/5b5thuk62px5qpk/AAAKc7NDUL6JId63tlBH5X9ua?dl=0) for training our model, and the processed data in GM12878 replicate which could be predicted directly.
 Just move the `data` folder to `$root_dir/data`.

 ## Usage